-"For patients, this means we now engage in more detailed conversations with them about the care they want and where they want to receive it and share these wishes with our health colleagues in the community."

-Pam Butler, Sister, Lamorna Ward, Camborne Redruth Community Hospital

-"GSF has given us a systematic approach to identifying patients and offering advance care planning discussions in a timely, sensitive manner."

-Jo Smith, GSF Facilitator, Cornwall Peninsula Health Care Trust

-7. Community Hospitals - Dorset Healthcare University NHS Foundation Trust and Shaston Ward (1 unit) Speciality: Elderly Care

-All Dorset Community Hospitals GSF trained: Blandford, Yeatman, Swanage, Portland and Wareham, Alderney and Westminster
+Comments: "For patients, this means we now engage in more detailed conversations with them about the care they want and where they want to receive it and share these wishes with our health colleagues in the community."
+Pam Butler, Sister, Lamorna Ward, Camborne Redruth Community Hospital "GSF has given us a systematic approach to identifying patients and offering advance care planning discussions in a timely, sensitive manner."
+Jo Smith, GSF Facilitator, Cornwall Peninsula Health Care Trust 9.
+Community Hospitals - Dorset Healthcare University NHS Foundation Trust All Cornwall Community Hospitals GSF trained: Blandford, Yeatman, Swanage, Portland and Wareham, Alderney and